SolaceProducts/terraform-provider-solacebroker/docs/guides/provider.md

 The `solacebroker` provider supports Terraform CLI operations including basic CRUD (create, read, update, and delete) and import.

 The provider leverages the [SEMP (Solace Element Management Protocol)](https://docs.solace.com/Admin/SEMP/Using-SEMP.htm) REST API to configure the PubSub+ event broker.
-The API reference is available from the [Solace PubSub+ Documentation](https://docs.solace.com/API-Developer-Online-Ref-Documentation/swagger-ui/software-broker/config/index.html).
+The API reference is available from the [Solace PubSub+ documentation](https://docs.solace.com/API-Developer-Online-Ref-Documentation/swagger-ui/appliance/config/index.html).

+This provider supports configuring software event brokers and will fail if applied against an appliance.
+This check may be overridden by specifying the `skip_api_check = true` configuration argument.

 ## Mapping of SEMP API and Provider Names